Subject: Backgrounder on Bennett Environmental Inc. Proposal

 The proposed facility could also treat packaging material

-such as plastic liners, bulk bags, corrugated boxes
+such as plastic liners, bulk bags, corrugated boxes and wood

 used to package delivered soils.
 The chlorinated and